craftcms/docs/docs/cloud/config.md

 In addition to the above runtime and build settings, you can configure any number of [redirection and rewrite rules](redirects.md).
 These rules are evaluated _before_ the request reaches your Craft application, and can be used to normalize URLs, proxy assets or artifacts, redirect secondary domains, or map legacy URLs to your new site.

+### Cache Keys

+Our default [static cache key structure](static-caching.md#query-parameters) is designed to minimize cache misses by reducing fragmentation, but you can tweak it on a per-URL basis.

 ### Directory Structure

 Multiple settings influence how Cloud locates key files in your project.
 The defaults agree with our official [starter project](https://github.com/craftcms/craft).